MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordBuilder.md

 For more information, see [What tracking or URL parameters can I use?](https://help.bingads.microsoft.com/#apex/3/en/56799/2)

-To specify a final URL for mobil devices, you must first specify a final URL for non-mobile devices (see `withFinalUrl()`).
+To specify a final URL for mobile devices, you must first specify a final URL for non-mobile devices (see `withFinalUrl()`).

 ### Arguments